Coverack to St Keverne circular walk

 The large black birds nesting on offshore rocks, known colloquially as the cormorant and shag, are two birds of the same family and to the untrained eye look pretty similar.
 The origin of the name "shag" is a crest that this species has on top of its head and the cormorant doesn't.
 The cormorant is the larger of the two birds with a whiter throat.
 The shag's throat is yellow, and mature shags have a metallic green sheen on their feathers which cormorants lack.

-20. Follow the path about half-way along the top of the beach then keep left to head to the footbridge.
+20. Follow the path about half-way along the top of the beach to the reeds.
+Once it emerges on the beach bear left to follow the path inland via a wooden walkway to the footbridge.

 An account in the West Briton from November 1895 describes the wrecking of the Anne Elizabeth in Godrevy Cove near Lowland Point: